dorner/yard-virtus/README.md

 # yard-virtus

+***This is a fork of yard-virtus which relaxes the YARD requirement to allow working with later versions of YARD.
+The gem is called "yard-virtus2" but all other interactions use "yard-virtus" as in the original.***

 This gem helps to generate YARD documentation for classes built using [Virtus](https://github.com/solnic/virtus).
 It extracts information about attributes, their types and writers so you don't need to specify it manually.